MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 # Migrate existing sites to Bootstrap version 5 (preview)

+Bootstrap version 5 offers additional functionality and support beyond what is available for Bootstrap version 3.
+For this reason, you may wish to migrate your existing sites to Bootstrap version 5.

+> [!NOTE]
+> - You can migrate any of your existing Power Pages version 3 sites regardless of the template used for initial site creation.
+> - Developer environments are recommended to run the migration tool and test the changes with respect to the production website.

 ## Pre-requisite

 - PAC CLI 1.26.6 is required in order to migrate your sites to Bootstrap version 5.

-- Developer environments are recommended to run the migration tool and test the changes with respect to the production website.

-> [!NOTE]
-> You can migrate any of your existing Power Pages version 3 sites regardless of the template used for initial site creation.

 ## Installation Instructions

 1. Install the [Power Platform tools for Visual Studio Code](/power-platform/developer/cli/introduction).

-1. Ensure that the PAC version is 1.26.6 or higher.

 1. Authenticate to the Dataverse Org from where the website record will be downloaded for migration.